 As the flood waters recede over June to November, the Busanga Plains become accessible for safaris characterised by outstanding game-viewing, predator action and colourful birdlife.

 Kafue National Park is Zambia’s largest and oldest national park, and is quite possibly one of Africa’s last great expanses of well-protected remote and pristine wilderness.Explore

-Keep your eyes and ears open because you don’t want to miss seeing some of the 470 bird species that call the Busanga Plains home.
-This includes Africa’s endangered crane species, the colourful saddle-billed stork and a variety of other water birds.
-It’s always exciting to spot Pel’s fishing owl, which is often found perched in the trees waiting to make its next catch in the stream below.
+Keep your eyes and ears open because you don’t want to miss seeing some of the 450 bird species that call the Busanga Plains home.

 Cool off in our camp pool during the hottest parts of the day and look out for an elephant or puku that just may be passing by the camp.